aubio/aubio/doc/py_datatypes.rst

     Defaults to `"float32"`.

     If `aubio` was built specifically with the option `--enable-double`, this string will be defined to `"float64"`.
-See :ref:`doubleprecision` in :ref:`requirements` for more details on building aubio in double precision mode.
+See :ref:`py-doubleprecision` in :ref:`python-install` for more details on building aubio in double precision mode.

     .. rubric:: Examples